nebarnix/Project-Desert-Tortoise/README.md

 - Mostly works!
 (NEW!)
 - TODO
 - [ ] Add support for RAW data files
-- [ ] Add support for soundcard input
+- [ ] Add support for real data input
+- [ ] Figure out how to calculate Signal to Noise Ratio which is important for triangulation

+# ARGOS demodulator using port audio
+- Demodulates 401.65Mhz transmissions from ground transmitters to POES satellites
+- Spits out packets to packets.txt.
+- Takes in RAW I/Q audio from sdr# or similar.
+- Mostly works!
+(NEW!)
+- TODO
 - [ ] Add support for real data input
 - [ ] Figure out how to calculate Signal to Noise Ratio which is important for triangulation